Protectins, Resolvins and Maresins -

 Elovanoids:Formulae of elovanoids Very-long chain fatty acids 32:6(n-3) and 34:6(n-3) produced from DHA in brain and retina by the action of elongases, mainly ELOV4, are converted to protectin analogues (hence the name elovanoids) under conditions of oxidative stress, i.e., to 14Z,17Z,20R,21E,23E,25Z,27S,29Z)-20,27-dihydroxydotriaconta-14,17,21,23,25,29-hexaenoic acid (ELV-N32) and 16Z,19Z,22R,23E,25E,27Z,29S,31Z)-22,29-dihydroxytetratriaconta-16,19,23,25,27,31-hexaenoic acid (ELV-N34).
 They are low-abundance, high-potency, protective mediators that prevent retinal degeneration by enhancing the expression of pro-survival proteins in cells subjected to oxidative stress.
 In contrast to DHA per se, which is located in position sn-2 of phospholipids in these tissues, the precursors of the elovanoids are located in position sn-1 with the implication that the stimulus for the release of the precursors and formation of the novel mediators must be somewhat different from that of the protectins.

 Aspirin-Triggered Protectins: A further route to protectin formation produces the 17R-epimer, i.e., 10R,17R-dihydroxy-docosa-4Z,7Z,11E,13E,15Z,19Z-hexaenoic acid and requires the intervention of aspirin (acetylsalicylic acid), the mode of action of which is described in our web page on prostaglandins.
 In brief, aspirin blocks the catalytic site of COX-1 by acetylating it irreversibly, but it can only partially block that of COX-2.
-The acetylated COX-2 retains lipoxygenase-like activity like that of 15‑lipoxygenase, but with the oxygen insertion in the R- rather than S-configuration as is the case with lipoxygenases; the initial oxygenation reaction is not catalysed by unacetylated COX-2 or COX-1.
-With arachidonate as substrate, the 15R-HETE is converted to lipoxins, the first specific lipid mediators known to initiate resolution of inflammation.
-In effect, low-dose aspirin jump starts the resolution phase.
+The acetylated COX-2 acts in lipoxygenase-like manner comparable to 15‑lipoxygenase, but with the oxygen insertion in the R- rather than S-configuration as is the case with lipoxygenases; the initial oxygenation reaction is not catalysed by unacetylated COX-2 or COX-1.
+With arachidonate as substrate, the 15R-HETE is converted to lipoxins, the first lipid mediators known to initiate resolution of inflammation.
+It appears that low-dose aspirin may jump start the resolution phase.

 Structure of aspirin-triggered protectin D1

 Production of 'aspirin-triggered' resolvins (see below) and then of protectins was first identified in resolving exudates and brain in mice and is now well established for human cells.
-Once more, the anti-inflammatory effects of the 10R,17R-isomer are dependent on the precise stereochemistry as the 10S,17R‑dihydroxy-docosatriene is essentially inactive in vivo.
+Once more, the anti-inflammatory effects of the 10R,17R-isomer are dependent on the precise stereochemistry, as the 10S,17R‑dihydroxy-docosatriene is inert in vivo.
 Note that unlike aspirin, most non-steroidal anti-inflammatory drugs inhibit cyclooxygenases reversibly and can delay complete resolution.

 3. Resolvins